danieljhkim/Key-Value-Database/README.md

 - `KV EXISTS key` - Check if key(s) exist
 - `KV ALL` - Get all key-value pairs (not yet)
-- `KV TRUNCATE/DROP` - Remove all keys from store and disk
+- `KV DROP` - Remove all keys from store and disk
+- `KV SIZE` - Get the number of keys in the store
 - `SAVE` - Save the current state to disk